mgarriott/FreezeWatch/README.md

 ### Users With Systemd ###

+During the `rake install` process a systemd service file will be created.
+You can move this file into your systemd services directory and use it as you would any other systemd service.

+    sudo mv /path/to/freezewatch/systemd/freezewatch.service /usr/lib/systemd/system/

+    # Start the freezewatch service
+    sudo systemctl start freezewatch.service

+    # Enable freezewatch startup on boot
+    sudo systemctl enable freezewatch.service

 Barring unforeseen problems, the application should work on most platforms.
 Please open an issue if you experience difficulties.

 ### Users Without Systemd ###

-If your system isn't running systemd, expect to see an error when the installer attempts to create the service file.
-However, this shouldn't affect the applications configuration as a whole.

-Because the systemd service file will not be installed, FreezeWatch must be manually started.
+If you are not using systemd, the daemon must be started manually.
 This can be done with the following:

-    # We need to execute the program as root to read the authentication file
-    sudo bundle exec ruby /path/to/freezewatch/src/freezewatch_daemon.rb start
+    bundle exec ruby /path/to/freezewatch/src/freezewatch_daemon.rb start

 FreezeWatch can be started automatically on login by adding the following line to your `~/.profile` file.
-Most likely you'll need to add an entry to your sudoers file to allow this to run without a password, or it will fail to read the authentication file.

-    sudo bundle exec ruby /path/to/freezewatch/src/freezewatch_daemon.rb start
+    bundle exec ruby /path/to/freezewatch/src/freezewatch_daemon.rb start

+You can see examples of other daemon commands by running:

+    bundle exec ruby /path/to/freezewatch/src/freezewatch_daemon.rb -h

 ## Uninstalling ##

-A rake task is also provided for uninstalling.

-    bundle exec rake uninstall

-This will remove the systemd service file created during installation (if one was created).
+If you copied the systemd service file into your systemd service directory you can delete it.

 If you previously enabled the service with: